ABOUT GOTHAM WEEK EXPO

 – The key dimensions of inclusivity

-Kamala Avila-Salmon is the first-ever Head of Inclusive Content at Lionsgate where she embeds DEI strategies and thinking into key creative, marketing, and business decisions to build a film slate that reflects a globally diverse audience.
-Her personal and professional mission is to use storytelling to change how underrepresented communities are seen and shift our world towards greater connection and compassion.
-Born in Jamaica and raised in NYC, she earned her BA and MBA at Harvard and has led global campaigns at companies like Bad Boy, NBC, Google, and Facebook.
-At Lionsgate, she works across departments and participates in casting, greenlight, development, and marketing decisions to ensure authentic representation and advocate for underrepresented filmmakers.
-She also leads an accelerator initiative to produce and distribute low-budget commercial films from underrepresented filmmakers, including first-time directors and completed fellowships with both the Aspen Institute and the Pop Culture Collaborative.
+Kamala Avila-Salmon is a newly-minted film producer with a deal at Lionsgate, where she exited this month as the first-ever Head of Inclusive Content at Lionsgate.
+Her personal and professional mission remains using storytelling to change how underrepresented communities are seen and shift our world towards greater connection and compassion.
+Her new company, Kas Kas Productions, is a dynamic start-up production company focused on curating, cultivating, and creating commercially relevant and culturally impactful content.
+Born in Jamaica and raised in NYC, she earned her BA and MBA at Harvard and has led global campaigns for companies like Bad Boy, NBC, Google, and Facebook.
+At Lionsgate, she spearheaded groundbreaking initiatives like Story Spark, a creative-first tool for development execs and filmmakers to measure diversity and intersectionality in their projects.
+Under her leadership, the inclusive content team collaborated with the development and marketing teams to focus on inclusive decision-making across Lionsgate’s film slate.
+A believer in continuous learning and improvement, she completed fellowships with both the Aspen Institute and the Pop Culture Collaborative.
 She is an outspoken voice on DEI and racial justice generally, penning articles on Medium and LinkedIn and hosting and creating the podcast, “From Woke to Work: The Anti-Racist Journey”, geared at moving people from “woke” feelings to effective actions that advance racial justice.
+Kamala’s work promoting diversity and inclusion in storytelling has garnered her awards from the inaugural Champion of Inclusive Storytelling Award from HOORAE at the American Black Film Festival Power Exec Awards to the AdColor Innovator Award.

 11 AM | Transcendent Futures — with Film Fatales